-One of the landmarks of Baia Mare is Turnul lui Stefan (Stephen’s Tower), which towers majestically over the historical center of the city.
-Reaching a height of 45 meters, the tower was built between 1446 and 1468 under the leadership of Iancu of Hunedoara, and served as the bell tower of the St Stephen cathedral, which was later destroyed in a fire.
+One of the landmarks of Baia Mare is Turnul lui Stefan (Stephen’s Tower), which towers majestically over the historical centre of the city.
+Reaching a height of 45 meters, the tower was built between 1446 and 1468 under the leadership of Iancu de Hunedoara and served as the bell tower of the St Stephen cathedral, which was later destroyed in a fire.

-Baia Mare’s historic center (locally known as the Old Center) was the place where the weekly fair was held in the town.
-The historic center hosts about twenty of the oldest buildings in Baia Mare, built between the 15th and the 19th centuries, and it’s indisputably the most beautiful part of the city.
+Baia Mare’s historic centre (locally known as the Old Center) was the place where the weekly fair was held in the town.
+The historic centre hosts about twenty of the oldest buildings in Baia Mare, built between the 15th and 19th centuries, and it’s indisputably the most beautiful part of the city.

-The oldest building in the historic center is Casa Elisabeta (Elisabeth House), built in 1446 by Iancu of Hunedoara for his wife Elisabeth.
+The oldest building in the historic centre is Casa Elisabeta (Elizabeth House), built in 1446 by Iancu of Hunedoara for his wife Elisabeth.

 Other historical landmarks are the former Minorit Monastery, erected in 1734, and the building where Schola Rivulina, the town’s first school of higher learning, functioned between 1547 and 1755.

 Also worth mentioning are the Lendvay Marton house, the birthplace of the actor that gives its name, the Black Eagle inn, St Anton’s church, built in 1402 by the Franciscan order, and the Holy Trinity Church built in 1766 by the Jesuits, which are all historically and architecturally significant edifices.